 In 1993, they sold their business and moved to Dallas, where he began studies at the Perkins School of Theology at Southern Methodist University.
 When he earned his master of theology degree at Perkins, he was presented with the Perkins Faculty Award for the student who best exemplified the goals and mission of the school.
 In 2009, he received his doctor of ministry degree from Perkins.

 During his pastoral career, Bishop Saenz served churches in Dallas, El Paso and Edinburg, Texas.
 In those congregations, he addressed the issues of generational, social and systemic poverty that plague the region.
 In El Paso, he led the congregation to create and implement the Levantate – Get Up computer literacy program, targeting single mothers who were unemployed because of factory shutdowns so they could enter the job market at a sustainable wage level.

-Bishop Saenz and his wife, Maye, have four children, Aaron (Iris), Christina (Matthew), Ruben III (Christina) and Isaac; and one grandchild, Ruben IV.
+Bishop Saenz and his wife, Maye, have four children, Aaron (Iris), Christina (Matthew), Ruben III (Christina) and Isaac; and six grandchildren.